theoffricial/blog/apps/unicop/blog/2022-07-22-typescript-type-checking-faster-part-2-project-references/2022-07-22-typescript-type-checking-faster-part-2-project-references.md

 ## Issue 🦚 - Interoperability with other tools

-The main struggle exists with `TypeScript project references` is getting them working nicely with tools like `Jest`, `Webpack`, `ESbuild` etc for the same project.
+The main struggle that exists with `TypeScript project references` is getting them working nicely with tools like `Jest`, `Webpack`, `ESbuild` etc for the same project.

-I got into conclusion that I want my `type-checking` to use project references, but builds and tests executions will follow [TypeScript path mapping][ts-path-mapping-link] and treat the whole project as a single project.
+I got to a conclusion that I want my `type-checking` to use project references, but builds and tests executions will follow [TypeScript path mapping][ts-path-mapping-link] and treat the whole project as a single project.

 This allows to run the `TypeScript compiler` in `watch` mode with `incremental compilation`, giving fast feedback on type errors during development, then tools like `ESBuild` can parse `TypeScript` code without `type-checking` and compile my apps **really** fast.
 Same with `Jest`, it should just use `babel-jest` so the `TypeScript compiler` is not in the mix.
 Same with `webpack` either use `esbuild-loader` or `babel-loader`.